A Quantum Theory with Non-Collapsing Measurements: Composite p-systems

-In contrast, a p-measurement of the observable $\hat{A}\otimes\mathbb{\hat{I}}$ does \emph{not} cause the p-state $\ket{\overfrown{\Phi}}$ to update; effectively, the map in Eq. \eqref{eq: M_3 in pQT} holds for any state of a bipartite system as well.
-In quantum theory, the probability to obtain the value $a_{r}$ is found from repeated measurements on an ensemble of systems in state $\ket{\Phi}$ while in pQT the measurements can be repeated on a single system.
-Both theories predict the same numerical value,
+In contrast, a p-measurement of the local observable $\hat{A}$ does \emph{not} cause the \textit{p-state} $\ket{\Phi}$ to update if we extend the map \eqref{eq: M_3 in pQT} to states of a composite system and arbi-trary measurements performed on them.
+In quantum theory, the probability to obtain the value $a_{r}$ is found from repeated measurements on an \textit{ensemble} of systems in state $\ket{\Phi}$,

+In pQT the value of the probability $ p_{A}(a_{r})$ can be found from repeated measurements of $\hat{A}$ on a \textit{single} system.
+Quantum theory and its foil predict the same numerical value $ p_{A}(a_{r})$.